 The heart is a muscular organ composed of specialized muscles called cardiac muscles.
 The main function of the human heart is to pump blood to various parts of the body.
 There are several internal factors which enable the human heart to regulate its activities on its own, but there are some external influences as well which regulates the cardiac activity.
 These factors include an autonomic nervous system, chemicals like hormones, ions etc. Let us start our discussion with the cardiac cycle.

 Cardiac cycle helps in the circulation of blood.
 It includes systole (contraction of cardiac muscles) and diastole (relaxation of cardiac muscles).
 The cardiac cycle is a normal activity of the human heart and is regulated automatically by the nodal tissues- sinoatrial node (SA node) and atrioventricular node (AV node).
-The variation in the cardiac cycle results in increase or decrease of the cardiac output.
+The variation in the cardiac cycle results in an increase or decrease in the cardiac output.

 Autonomic regulation-Sympathetic and Parasympathetic Nerves

-Cardiac output variation and rhythmic control can also be achieved by the extrinsic factor autonomic nervous system (ANS) impulse generation.
+Cardiac output variation and rhythmic control can also be achieved by the autonomic nervous system (ANS) impulse generation.
 Medulla oblongata in the brain is responsible for this ANS activity.
 ANS consists of two nerves- sympathetic nerves and parasympathetic nerves, which contradict each other.
 Stimulation of sympathetic nerves leads to stronger ventricular and atrial contraction which increases the cardiac output.
-It also increases the heart rate.
+It also increases heart rate.
 In contrast to sympathetic action, parasympathetic stimulation reduces the contraction of atria and ventricles.
 This results in less cardiac output and heart rate.

 Chemical Regulation-Hormones and Ions